Can You Really Lose Fat by Exercising Less?

 HIIT – High Intensity Interval Training (also known as circuit training or interval training)

-This is very similar to Tabatas except the rest periods are as long as – if not longer – than the exercise intervals.
-Thus, for example, you could do 20 seconds of work with 20 or 30 seconds of rest, or even one minute of work with one minute of recovery.
+This is very similar to Tabatas except the rest and work periods may be adjusted.
+Thus, for example, you could do 20 seconds of work with 20 or 30 seconds of rest, or even one minute of work with one minute of recovery, or 35 seconds of work and 5 seconds of rest.
 It can also be applied to many different forms of training, including boxing, running and cycling.
+With HIIT, you push until you can’t; rest until you can; and go until you hear the timer.

 HIT – High Intensity Training

-This is a hybrid of both HIT and HIIT; however, it uses weights.
+This is a hybrid of both HIT and HIIT; however, it uses just weights (where HIT and HIIT can use either body weight and/or weights or some combo of the two).
 For example, for 6 exercises (3 upper body and 3 lower body) you perform each exercise for 1 minute as hard as you can, maximal effort, then rest 1 min.
 You will alternate upper and lower body exercises until you have completed 2 rounds (totaling 24 minutes).

 These Are Not for Me!